The Jewelry Desk

 • How do I know if a hoop is hollow or solid?

 Check the gram weight in the listing.
-A 30mm solid 14k hoop weighs 1.8 to 2.5 grams per pair; a 30mm hollow hoop weighs 0.8 to 1.2 grams.
-Hollow hoops reach larger proportions (40mm+) affordably but dent more easily if bent.
-Solid hoops hold their shape indefinitely.
-Neither is wrong — hollow is the right choice for chunky statement pieces where solid gold would be prohibitively expensive, but for small and medium everyday sizes, solid is worth the slight premium.
+A 30mm solid 14k hoop often weighs around 1.8 to 2.5 grams per pair; a 30mm hollow hoop may weigh closer to 0.8 to 1.2 grams.
+Hollow hoops reach larger proportions affordably but dent more easily if bent.
+Neither is wrong: hollow is the right choice for chunky statement pieces where solid gold would be prohibitively expensive, while small and medium everyday sizes benefit from a sturdier build.

 • What size hoop should I buy first?

 If you only own one pair, go medium — 25mm to 30mm.
 Medium hoops work with t-shirts, blazers, sweaters, and dresses, and they are the size most often pictured on the classic "just-right hoop" reference point.
-Small hoops (15–20mm) are your everyday, sleep-in pair.
-Chunky hoops (40mm+) are outfit hoops — they make a statement, but they compete with collar lines.
-Starting in the middle and branching out is the most-worn kit.
+Small hoops (15–20mm) are the quiet everyday pair.
+Chunky hoops (40mm+) are outfit hoops: they make a statement, but they compete with collar lines.
+Starting in the middle and branching out is the most flexible kit.

 More jewelry guides